broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - Run if there are any samples to withdraw from the last callset.
    - When you run the `GvsWithdrawSamples` workflow, you should inspect the output of the workflow.
      - The output `num_samples_withdrawn` indicates the number of samples that have been withdrawn.
 This number should agree with that which you expect.
      - If the workflow fails, it may have failed if the list of smaples that was supplied to it includes samples that have not yet been ingested.
-To determine if this is the case, inspect the output (STDOUT) of the workflow and if it includes a list of samples that need to be ingested, then do so (or investigate the discreprancy.)
+To determine if this is the case, inspect the output (STDOUT) of the workflow and if it includes a list of samples that need to be ingested, then do so (or investigate the discreprancy).
+Note that there is a boolean variable `allow_uningested_samples` for this workflow that will allow it to pass if this condition occurs.
 1. **TBD Workflow to soft delete samples**
 1. `GvsPopulateAltAllele` workflow
    - **TODO:** needs to be made cumulative so that it can add data to the existing table instead of creating it from scratch on each run (see [VS-52](https://broadworkbench.atlassian.net/browse/VS-52))